hexandcubearchive/hexandcube.tk-v.9.0/content/files/dark-scrollbars-for-youtube.md

 This simple add-on changes the theme of the scrollbar on YouTube from light to dark.
 It uses a dynamic scrollbar feature in Firefox that automatically makes the scrollbar dark, when website's body background property is set to a dark color.

+This addon has been deprecated, and is no longer needed, since YouTube added official support for Firefox's automatic dark scrollbars.

 Works on Firefox 72 or newer.